sorry-app/grunt-sorry-theme-deploy/README.md

 #### options.page or `--sory-page`
 Type: `String`

-This is ID of the page to which you wish to deploy your theme.
+The ID of the page to which you wish to deploy your theme.
 You can find this in the address bar of your Sorry account when viewing your page. i.e. a URL of `http://app.sorryapp.com/pages/my-page` means your page ID is `my-page`.

 ### Options (Optional)